keesiemeijer/wp-plugin-parser/README.md

 Tested up to: 4.9
 Parsed JSON: 4.9

-This WordPress plugin lets you see what functions, classes and methods are used by other plugins.
+This WordPress plugin lets you see what functions, classes and methods are used by plugins.

 Features:
-* displays warnings for plugins that use `deprecated` or `blacklisted` functions.
+* Warnings are displayed for plugins that use `deprecated` or `blacklisted` functions.
-* checks if the plugin is compatible with a specific PHP versions.
+* Allows you to check if a plugin is compatible with a specific PHP version.
-* calculates the minimum `Requires at least` version needed for a plugin.
+* The minimum `Requires at least` version needed for a plugin is automatically calculated.

-The plugins are parsed with the [WP Parser](https://github.com/WordPress/phpdoc-parser).
+* Exclude directories for parsing (e.g. `node_modules`, `vendor`).

+The [WP Parser](https://github.com/WordPress/phpdoc-parser) is used for parsing.
-The checks for PHP version compatibility is done with [PHPCompatibility](https://github.com/wimg/PHPCompatibility).
+The [PHPCompatibility](https://github.com/wimg/PHPCompatibility) sniffs are used to check for PHP version compatibility.

-To get the relevant WordPress information (since, deprecated etc) this plugin references JSON files (created by the [WP Parser JSON](https://github.com/keesiemeijer/wp-parser-json) plugin).
+To get the relevant WordPress information (since, deprecated etc) this plugin references [JSON files](https://github.com/keesiemeijer/wp-plugin-parser/tree/master/json-files) (created by the [WP Parser JSON](https://github.com/keesiemeijer/wp-parser-json) plugin).

-See the `Parsed JSON` version for what WordPress version was last parsed to create the files.
+See the `Parsed JSON` version above for what WordPress version is referenced.

 ## Installation
 Download or clone this repository in your `plugins` folder and install the dependencies (WP Parser).